-Traditionally, the procession taken out on the day of Ashura (10th day of Muharram) has been banned since the early nineties, in a fear of their political affirmations to the movement of selfdetermination.
-Shias in Kashmir have actively participated in the struggle against the Dogras in the 1930s (Maqbool, 2020) or the armed rebellion of the 1990s.
-There were many who joined the rebel groups then and now, Kashmiri Shia are asserting their political views strongly.
-Part of the reason, of this narrative of an apolitical Shia, Masooma believes is the marginalization both economic and social, which impeded strong representation from the community.
-Therefore, these narratives did not find space in mainstream discourses.
-She gives her example, saying I was one of the first Shia woman who was a journalist.
-At work, her coworkers would often use slurs like "khod'e" while joking around or would sometimes take jibes at her that Shia community was not doing much for the freedom struggle.
+Shias in Kashmir have actively participated in the struggle against various regimes in Kashmir (Maqbool, 2020).
+Kashmiri Shia have and continue to assert their political views strongly.
+Part of the reason, for this narrative of an apolitical Shia, Masooma believes is the marginalization of both economic and social, which impeded strong representation from the community.
+She gives her example, saying that she was one of the first Shia women who was a journalist.
+At work, her co-workers would often use slurs like "khod'e" while joking around or would sometimes take jibes at her that Shia community was not doing much for the freedom struggle.
 But contrary to these perceptions, Masooma understands her position differently.
-When asked, what does it mean to be Shia?, Masooma remarks:
+When asked, what does it mean to be Shia? , Masooma remarks: